 Honey can be a sweet relief to a sunburn due to its antibacterial properties.
 Honey has been used to heal wounds for years.
 Applying honey to a healing sunburn can help the skin repair faster.
 (Just be sure your honey is really raw).

 There you go.
-Six simple and all natural remedies for sunburn.
+Five simple and all natural remedies for sunburn.
 You know, just in case.

 What are your favorite natural sunburn remedies?